-The countryman’s wardrobe is hard pressed to function without the requisite headgear.
-Hats are heads above when it comes to proper country style
+From Cheltenham and Aintree to the local point-to-point, hats are heads above when it comes to proper country style

-And for those who feel that their hat-wearing is ready for the next stage, the Homburg (£255) flits between the traditional and the fashion-conscious with remarkable ease, “although it is quite a lot of hat to wear,” cautions Payne-Baader.
+And for those who feel that their hat-wearing is ready for the next stage, the Homburg (£345) flits between the traditional and the fashion-conscious with remarkable ease, “although it is quite a lot of hat to wear,” advises Hagon.

-The Kent trilby (£105) comes in eight colours.
-The silver would sit well with a casual look while the County (£95), with its drooping brim, ticks the traditional boxes.
+The Kent trilby (£190) comes in eight colours, and the silver sits particularly well with a casual look.
+Anyone wishing to tick traditional boxes, should consider the County (£190), with its drooping brim.